 In the morning, OM and I walked to O’Maley’s for a job.
 Mother stayed with Too Many to nurse him along.
 He had pneumonia.
 We had enough for maybe two-three days to pay for Too Many’s room at the Tuck Me Inn.
 Doc Randy said he needed a couple of weeks rest, at least.
 So we needed a job even more than usual.

 O’Maley made baskets and boxes for the hippie perfume and soap trade.
 He had two table saws, a couple of band saws, a lathe and a sander.
 If he had an order, he hired.
-If he didn’t he sat in his office and waited.
+If he didn’t he sat in his office, made calls, and waited.
 OM said he had orders coming out the wazoo, so we walked down and stood outside the shop doors.

 It was still snowing, but the wind had shifted and was not as punishing.
 We had started early and were the first ones waiting outside the roll up shop doors.
 We stood and stomped to keep our feet from getting cold.
 Bitcher and a couple of alkys came up, and we stood outside the roll up doors and waited.
 Bitcher wondered about Too Many, and OM told him he had pneumonia.
 One of the alky’s was shaking like a leaf in the wind, but it was just the DTs.
 O’Maley wouldn’t let him anywhere near a saw.
 But of course he had to try.